retgits/acme-serverless/README.md

 * The _vuln_ targets for Make and Mage rely on the [Snyk](http://snyk.io/) CLI.
 * The services use [Sentry.io](https://sentry.io) for tracing and error reporting

-Each of the repositories contains the source code, data structures (if needed), and deployment scripts to deploy the different domains to AWS.

 ## Supported AWS Services

 ### Data Store